 This is always the best option for key person life insurance and SBA life insurance policies used in business cases.

-The beneficiary may spend the money as they see fit.
+The beneficiaries may spend the money as they see fit.

 If you must have life insurance as part of a divorce decree, the lump sum option is probably best unless another option was agreed to.